RUJ-Software/script-download-data/README.md

-# script-download-data
+# Download data
-create script for scrap the data
+We have created this script to automatically download all the data with which we are going to work in the Transparency project